ZeroDayThinker/aws-for-beginners/RDS.md

 	- Initial database name: `mydb`
 	- Backup retention: 1 day (minimum)
 9. Click "Create database"

 ⏳ Wait 2–5 minutes while AWS provisions it (status = "Creating").

 🔍 You’ll see it in the list with status "Available" when ready.

-**Step 3**: Observe (Don’t Connect — It’s Private!)
+**Step 3**: Observe (Don’t Connect It’s Private!)
-Since we set Public access = No, you can’t connect from your laptop—and that’s good!
+Since we set Public access = No, you can’t connect from your laptop and that’s good!
 In real apps, your EC2 or Lambda would connect from inside the same VPC.

 But you can still: